vinayakswami/Portfolio/Power BI Projects/Supply chain Dashboard/Readme.md

-#Project: Supply Chain Dashboard
+# Project: Supply Chain Dashboard

-#Project Overview
+# Project Overview

-As part of the codebasics  resume challenge, I have worked on this analysis project.It covers an overview of AtliQ Mart Business performance, Customer Analysis &Delivery Anlysis.
+As part of the codebasics  resume challenge, I have worked on this analysis project.It covers an overview of AtliQ Mart Business performance, Customer Analysis & Delivery Anlysis.

 <h2>Problem Statement</h2>